ksupyl/Python_projects/README.md

-# Public_projects
+# Python_projects
-This repository contains open source projects, which are available for review.
+This repository contains open source projects in the Python programming language, which are available for review.